2025 Storm Events in Tacoma

 Roof replacement in Tacoma requires a building permit from the City's Planning and Development Services department.
 The permit process protects homeowners by ensuring work meets local building codes designed for the Pacific Northwest climate and seismic considerations.

-Processing typically takes 1-3 weeks.
-Once approved, post the permit visibly at your project site.
-Schedule required inspections through the portal or by calling 844-475-1480.
-Most reputable roofing contractors handle permit applications as part of their service.
+Once approved, post the permit visibly at your project site as required by law.
+Schedule required inspections through the online portal or by calling the inspection line at 844-475-1480.
+Most reputable roofing contractors handle permit applications as part of their service, streamlining the process for homeowners.

 Important note for historic neighborhoods: Properties within Tacoma's local historic districts such as North Slope, Wedge, Old City Hall, or Union Depot/Warehouse may require Landmarks Preservation Commission review before permit approval.
-Contact the Historic Preservation Office at 253-591-5220 or landmarks@tacoma.gov if your property is in a historic district.
+Contact the Historic Preservation Office at 253-591-5220 or landmarks@tacoma.gov if your property is in a historic district to understand any additional requirements before beginning your project.

 Choosing a roofing contractor in Tacoma